oatlog/oatlog/doc/report/main.typ

 Indexes can be stored in multiple conceptually different ways.
 Egglog @egglog uses trie indexes that for a relation with columns $(A, B, C)$ behave like `HashMap<A, HashMap<B, C>>`.
 In order to reduce indirection, but also somewhat arbitrarily, Oatlog instead uses single `HashMap`s for all indexes.
-In this model, indexes come in the two types: functional dependency (FD) indexes, which store at most one row per key, and non-FD indexes which may store any number of rows per key.
+In this model, indexes come in the two types of functional dependency (FD) indexes, which store at most one row per key, and non-FD indexes which may store any number of rows per key.
 An example of the former is `HashMap<(A, B), C>` and for the latter `HashMap<A, Vec<(B, C)>>`.

-Oatlog's FD indexes are indeed represented as `hashbrown::HashMap<Keys, Values>`, for some key and value columns where the value columns are uniquely determined through a functional dependency.
-In practice function dependencies are only derived from actual egglog-language-level functions, so there is always a single value column which also is the last column in a relation.
+Oatlog's FD indexes are indeed represented as `hashbrown::HashMap<Keys, Values>`, for some key and value columns where the value columns are uniquely determined through the functional dependency.
+In practice functional dependencies are only derived from actual egglog-language-level functions, so there is always a single value column which also is the last column in the relation.

-The hashbrown @hashbrown/SwissTable @swisstable hashmap uses open addressing, storing both an array of 8-bit integers and an array of key value pairs.
+The hashbrown @hashbrown/SwissTable @swisstable hashmap uses open addressing, storing both an array of 8-bit integers and an array of key-value pairs.
 The 8-bit integer has 1 bit indicating whether the slot is empty or a tombstone, while the remaining 7 bits come from the hash of the key in the corresponding slot.
 Lookups use 128-bit SIMD against the array of 8-bit integers to do filtered linear probing in the key-value array with a $1/2^7 = 1/128$ false positive rate.